 Dimensions - The dimensions of a home spin bike determine how easy it is to store and whether it will fit comfortably in a closet or can be tucked into a corner between uses.
 If you have to struggle to pull your bike out of your closet or clean piles of laundry off of it every time you want to use it, it’s probably not going to be used very often!
 So keep an eye on this when shopping.

 Product Weight - The weight of a spin bike factors into its stability as you ride, but although heavier spin bikes are more stable, they are also harder to move around.
 You may prefer a lighter spin bike if you need to put it away between uses.
 If it’s going to remain in the same place for the most part, then the weight isn’t as big of an issue, but a heavier spin bike may be more likely to scuff the floor.

-Now that our tests have made us expert indoor bikers, we’ve listed our top ten spin bike picks for your consideration.
-We found that the best spin bikes have heavy flywheels, but beginners may prefer a lighter flywheel weight.
+Right below are the top ten spin bike picks for your consideration.
+Most users agree that the best spin bikes for experienced riders have heavy flywheels, but beginners may prefer a lighter flywheel weight.
 You may want a basic setup to use occasionally or a more advanced one with a pulse monitor--we tried out those, too.
 A few of these spin bikes are even compatible with toe clips.
 Our picks span a range of prices, flywheel weights, and user weight capacities, so the odds are good that at least one of the spin bikes on our list will turn out to be the best spin bike for your home fitness regimen.